soyuka/jhaml/README.md

 ### Why another HAML implementation?

 Because I wanted a streamable HAML implementation.
-Also, some things didn't work on javascript implementation as they should in comparison to the ruby version.
+Also, some things didn't work on javascript implementation as they should in comparison to the ruby version (which I was still using with gulp!).

 For example:
 ```haml